jstewart/redirectmyssl/doc/UserStories.md

 As a subscriber

-* As a subscriber, I can log in and out of my account
-* As a subscriber, I can view a list of my redirects
+* P1 As a subscriber, I can view a list of my redirects
-* As a subscriber, I can view the details of each redirect
+* P1 As a subscriber, I can view the details of each redirect
-* As a subscriber, I can CRUD my redirects
+* P1 As a subscriber, I can CRUD my redirects

 As an Admin